Corporate Production Coordinator at Original Productions

 RR: It would be my pleasure!
 STA Travel is the world’s largest youth and student travel provider, helping millions of youths explore annually, and my gig with them was one of the biggest adventures of my life thus far.

-During the spring of 2007, I stumbled upon an ad for STA Travel’s first-ever World Traveler Internship.
+I stumbled upon an ad for STA Travel’s first-ever World Traveler Internship.
 When I read the job description, my heart stopped momentarily; a company was actually seeking someone to travel the world with the goal of inspiring others to travel.
 All the intern had to do was live it up, then communicate his or her experiences to others via a blog, photography, and video podcasts!
 The position provided everything I adore (exploration, communication, storytelling), and I knew it would challenge me in ways I’d never been tested.

 Somehow, I was the lucky one selected to be the World Traveler Intern, thereafter voyaging through 15 countries over the course of 12 weeks.
 On my journey, I did things like: white-water raft and go wine-tasting in Austria; visit cathedrals and clubs in Hungary; eat crepes on the Seine in Paris; work with Giant Pandas in China; trek and live with hill tribes in Thailand; and skydive, bungee jump, and ocean kayak in Australia.
 All the while, I was busy blogging and posting podcasts to STA Travel’s website.